MicrosoftDocs/win32/desktop-src/WmiSdk/retrieving-part-of-an-instance.md

-## Retrieving Part of a WMI Instance Using VBScript
+## Retrieving part of a WMI instance using VBScript

 You can retrieve an individual property of an instance by using [**GetObject**](/windows/desktop/api/WbemCli/nf-wbemcli-iwbemservices-getobject).